Symposium Seeks to Broaden Understanding, Find Solutions to Elder Abuse

 — caregiver’s apparent misuse of senior’s or disabled adult’s funds.

-Instances involving potential abuse at a residential care facility or assisted living facility should be referred to the California Department of Adult Protective Services at 833-401-0832.
+Instances involving potential abuse at a residential care facility or assisted living facility should be referred to the California Department of Adult Protective Services: 833-401-0832.

 Copyright 2023, City News Service, Inc.